Azure/sg-aks-workshop/cluster-pre-provisioning/README.md

 # Create Azure Firewall
 az network firewall create -g $RG -n $FWNAME -l $LOC
 # Configure Azure Firewall IP Config - This command will take several mins so be patient.
-# ***** Note: There have been troubles with this command.
-If this happens please go into the portal, delete the existing firewall and public IP, then provision the Public IP and Azure Firewall through the portal at the same time.*****
 az network firewall ip-config create -g $RG -f $FWNAME -n $FWIPCONFIG_NAME --public-ip-address $FWPUBLICIP_NAME --vnet-name $VNET_NAME
 # Capture Azure Firewall IP Address for Later Use
 FWPUBLIC_IP=$(az network public-ip show -g $RG -n $FWPUBLICIP_NAME --query "ipAddress" -o tsv)